MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-build-app.md

 In this step, we'll use a gallery to display all projects that have been approved but don't yet have a manager.
 We'll add other controls, so you can assign a manager.

-**Note:**  We'll build a page later in the app that allows you to edit all fields for a project (including the manager field), but we thought it would be cool to show you how to build a screen like this one as well.
+**Note:**  We'll build a page later in the app that allows you to edit all fields for a project (including the manager field), but we thought it would be cool to build a screen like this one as well.

 1. Save the changes you've made so far.